ashtrail/thoughtfulinquiry.com/content/now.md

 ## 2024

+### March

+Seeing as I'm currently unemployed, I had more time than usual to invest in my personal projects and got a decent amount of work done.

+When it comes to the blog:
+- I published my *What it can spark isn't bound by what it is* post at the beginning of the month.
+- I added a "related" section at the ends of posts to link to other similar and/or relevant reads.
+- I spent most of the first half of the month working on a new page to give an overview of who my main target audience is and how I think my general philosophy could be of use to them.
+It still needs time, but it's the first step in my overarching goal of clarification, and I'll keep at it in between posts.
+- I spent the second half of the month writing my *Ideological imperialism* post.
+It took a bit more time than I initially anticipated, but not to the point of jeopardizing my objective of monthly publication.
+- I switched my newsletter provider from Mailerlite to [Buttondown](https://buttondown.email/refer/thoughtfulinquiry).

+I also took George Kao's [Authentic Business Planning](https://www.georgekao.com/bizplan) and [Netcaring](https://www.georgekao.com/netcaring) courses.
+I recommend both!

+The first inspired me to improve the sustainability of my work routine as well as my planning and project tracking.
+It also emphasized the importance of working lightly and experimenting, and gave me new ideas for the different types of "content" and levels of effort investment I could try out.
+They should help rein in my perfectionism and allow me to increase my publication frequency and diversity.

+The second helped assuage some of my conflicted feelings around networking by focusing on genuine connections free from covert agendas.

+Lastly, I have another project in the pipes, but it still needs some time in the oven.
+I should be revealing it shortly, though.

+Moving on from work-related topics, I'd like to share two notable entries of my monthly media consumption.
+The first is Contrapoint's latest video, [Twilight](https://www.youtube.com/watch?v=bqloPw5wp48).
+It's quite lengthy but worth the watch.
+As far as I'm concerned, it's one of her best, very insightful, and excellent production value (as usual).

+The second is the anime adaptation of *Monster* by Naoki Urasawa.
+I had read the original manga a bit less than one decade ago, but this was my first watch.
+It's excellent, just like the manga.
+I found the ending more satisfying this time around, in part due to engaging with various fan interpretations ([this one](https://www.reddit.com/r/MonsterAnime/comments/wy6czw/a_nonexistent_human_being_or_is_he_character/) being the best I found so far, beware: massive spoilers of course).

 ### February

 At the very beginning of February, I had a sudden spurt of inspiration for my *Too skeptical to disbelieve* post, which I started writing and finished publishing within the span of three days^[This is why I like short posts.
 A couple of sessions of fun, and you're done, instead of a one to two-month slog of existential ups and downs.].
 I spent the rest of the month finishing the edits on my bigger *What it can spark isn't always bound by what it is* post.
 Lastly, I wrote my 2023 recap on this Now page.